Historical Jesus: Portraits of the historical Jesus

 Scholars involved in the third and next quests for the historical Jesus have constructed a variety of portraits and profiles for Jesus.
 However, there is little scholarly agreement on the portraits, or the methods used in constructing them.
 The portraits of Jesus that have been constructed in the quest for the historical Jesus have often differed from each other, and from the image portrayed in the gospel accounts.
 These portraits include that of Jesus as an apocalyptic prophet, charismatic healer, Cynic philosopher, Jewish Messiah and prophet of social change, but there is little scholarly agreement on a single portrait, or the methods needed to construct it.
 There are, however, overlapping attributes among the various portraits, and scholars who differ on some attributes may agree on others.
+The conception of a "Historical Jesus" is limited to the abductions from modern scholars on the sources and the results can only produce fragments of what the "real Jesus" or "Jesus of history" may have been.
+Such conceptions are merely a sketch or model which may inform about but never will be the real Jesus of history; similar to how models exist in the natural sciences that inform about phenomena without specifying a particular object.
+W.R.
+Herzog has stated that: "What we call the historical Jesus is the composite of the recoverable bits and pieces of historical information and speculation about him that we assemble, construct, and reconstruct.
+For this reason, the historical Jesus is, in Meier's words, 'a modern abstraction and construct.'"

 Contemporary scholarship, representing the "third quest" and the "next quest" places Jesus firmly in the Jewish tradition.
 Jesus was a Jewish preacher who taught that he was the path to salvation, everlasting life, and the Kingdom of God.
 A primary criterion used to discern historical details in the "third quest" is that of plausibility, relative to Jesus' Jewish context and to his influence on Christianity.
 Contemporary scholars of the "third quest" include E. P. Sanders, Géza Vermes, Gerd Theissen, Christoph Burchard, and John Dominic Crossan.
 In contrast to the Schweitzerian view, certain North American scholars, such as Burton Mack, advocate for a non-eschatological Jesus, one who is more of a Cynic sage than an apocalyptic preacher.

 Given that Jesus was poor, long-established historiographical approaches associated with the study of the poor in the past, such as microhistory, are relevant to the study of his life.